theelderbeever/pre-commit-hooks/README.md

 ## Using the hooks

-1. Copy all of the from the config folder into the root directory of your project.
+1. Copy all of the config files from the config folder into the root directory of your project.
 1. Install `pre-commit` in your environment.

     ```bash